Collect David’s Original Work

 There is no registration required to place a bid in this auction, however by placing a bid you are affirming that if you win an artwork offered herein you accept full legal responsibility for the amount that you bid.

-1. No matter the painting under consideration, the process has two levels… an ‘offers’ level, and a ‘competitive auction level’.

 a.
-The ‘offers’ level is ‘anything offered BELOW our posted “reserve”’.
+No matter the painting under consideration, the auctioning process has two levels… an ‘offers’ level, and a ‘competitive auction level’.

 b.
+The ‘offers’ level is defined as ‘any monetary amount offered BELOW our posted “reserve”’.

-The ‘competitive auction’ level is ‘anything bid ABOVE our posted “reserve”’.
+c.
+The ‘competitive auction’ level is ‘any monetary amount bid ABOVE our posted “reserve”’.

 2. BIDS ABOVE OUR RESERVE

-If you bid ABOVE our reserve, your bid automatically triggers and puts you into a public and competitive auction and the winner of that auctioning process gets the painting.
-If nobody outbids you within 72 hours, your bid automatically win by default.
-If someone does outbid you within that time period you and they can bid again and again…up to 14 days, which is the absolute end time of that auction.
+What happens if you bid any amount ABOVE our posted reserve is that your bid automatically triggers a public and competitive auction and the winner of that auctioning process gets the painting.
+If no one else outbids your bid within 72 hours, your bid automatically wins by default.
+If someone does outbid you within that time period, you and they can competitively bid again and again…up to 14 days, which is the absolute end time of that artwork's auction.
 All the bidding rules that govern our maximum 14 day auctioning process are listed below.
-Please read them.
+Please do read them.

 3. BIDS BELOW OUR RESERVE

 Explanation: Why are we doing this?
-The answer is because it allows us to ‘discover our market liquidity’.
-In other words, if our reserve is ‘best offer greater than $5000’…. that means under optimal conditions in a good economy and with active bidding from knowledgable collectors we expect that the piece might normally auction for between $7500 and $10,000, or more…and the $5000 in this example is where we suggest the bidding begin.
-By offering David’s work via auction this way we are working to establish a record over time demonstrating his true competitive liquidity.
+The answer is because it allows us to ‘establish David's market liquidity’.
+In other words, if our reserve is ‘best offer greater than $5000’…. that means under optimal conditions in a good economy and with active bidding from knowledgable collectors we believe that the piece might normally auction for between $7500 and $10,000 or more…and the $5000 in this example is where we are suggesting that the bidding begin.
+Our goal by offering David’s work via this private auction procedure is to establish a record over time demonstrating David's competitive liquidity.

-Therefore, there is presently room to respectfully consider all the offers that are placed before us for consideration, even if they are below our reserve.
-The reason we are doing this is to give everyone interested in a particular artwork a voice to declare their interest, and the ability to privately tell us what it would be worth to them to own the piece, and also, if you wish—to tell us ‘why’.
+Another reason we are doing this is to give everyone interested in a particular artwork a voice to declare their interest, and the ability to privately tell us what it would be worth to them to own the piece, and also, if they wish—to tell us ‘why’.

 GROUP OFFERS (BELOW RESERVE)

 Should you be interested in acquiring several pieces you may make an offer for them as a group.
-We request you indicate your collection priorities, and of course tell us your total budget.
+We request you indicate your collection priorities (greatest to least), and of course tell us your total budget.
 This additional complexity could get complicated of course, and some good luck might be needed.
 We do advise that if a piece is essential you should immediately bid the reserve and try to win the auction regarding it.

 End of ’Nutshell’.